 It’s getting to that time of the summer where you think you are going to lose every ounce of sanity you have left.
 The kids are fighting with each other; they are bored; they don’t want to do anything; and they are just downright being little animals.

 I feel you mama.
 We all hit that point where we are just ready for school to start!
 So, let me give you a few tips on how to get through the next four weeks of summer with your sanity!
 Just a forewarning, this these tips are not for the Susie homemakers out there.
 I am not trying to be “EXTRA” this summer, I am just trying to make it through summer alive!

 How to Get Through The Next Four Weeks of Summer With Your Sanity

 Drink a glass of wine or the whole bottle.
 Pull out the tequila and get your Margarita on.
 You aren’t going to get through this summer without it.
 Let’s face it; we all need a drink every now and then.
 Alcohol reliably lessons your body’s psychological stress response making it a great way to get through the next four weeks of summer (Remember to drink responsibly and always in moderation).

 You know as well as I do that Grandma needs to spend some time with her favorite grandkids.
 If Grandma won’t do it, find a relative that hasn’t seen the kids in a long time and ship them off to their house.
 It will do you good to have even one day of peace and quiet.
 Get someone to take the kids even if it’s for a day.

 #3 Find Yourself Free Babysitting

 I’m not talking about one that comes to your house.
 I am talking about the many activities that give you a little more freedom.
-For example, the pool.
+For example, the pool (check out this greatest Lake Management Inc for more information about pools and ponds care).
 Take your kids to the pool with lifeguards.
 The great thing about the pool is you have several other people there watching your kids too so you don’t have to be right on top of them the entire time.
 Give yourself a break.

 #4 Stop Parenting